christianharris-3/PyUI/README.md

 slidersize, increment, containedslider, movetoclick isolated, darken, hsvashift
 ```
+## Useful Tools
+The main UI object has several functions that can be used for various purposes.

+# color functions
+# printtree
+# quit
+# write
+# delete

 ## Menu System
 Every object in PyUI has a menu in the form of a string which dictates what menu it is displayed on, with the current menu being stored in the ui.activemenu variable.
 When a new object is created it will be automatically placed on the 'main' menu.